 Of course, there are uncertainties on the horizon, but there are opportunities too.
 Note that energy efficiency programs in other jurisdictions have faced restructuring of their larger policy frameworks, yet they survived and thrived.

 One thing is clear – energy efficiency won’t survive and thrive in Alberta unless we make it happen!

-Now is the time to come together and ensure the new Alberta government exploits the full potential of energy efficiency.
+Now is the time to come together and ensure the new Alberta government exploits the full potential of its lowest cost fuel source.